yakiimoninja/baiken/README.md

 </details>

 ## **Command**: `/help`.
 ### Displays a help message.
-If used in conjunction with a command name, `notes` or `specifics` a different message wil be displayed.
+If used in conjunction with a command name, `notes` or `specifics`, a different message wil be displayed.
 <details open>
     <summary>Show example.</summary>
     <p>